 6. Magnetic Weatherstripping

 Long-lasting and durable, magnetic weatherstripping is a premium sealing option.
 It is ideal for steel doors, but can also be used for wood doors with magnetic reinforcement.
 Magnetic weatherstripping is similar in appearance and function to tubular weatherstripping.
-However, it creates an even more effective seal because the magnets hold the door firmly against the weatherstrip.- Creates a tight air seal
+However, it creates an even more effective seal because the magnets hold the door firmly against the weatherstrip.

 - Highly durable and long-lasting